 Kawauchi - Hakoishi - Rikuchukawai - Haratai - Moichi

-The Yamada Line crosses the national highway up to Haraobi and runs mostly along the right bank (south side) of the Iwai River, allowing you to see famous spots on the Iwai River such as the 48 Kama
+The Yamada Line generally runs along the right bank (south side) of the Hei River, crossing the national highway up to Haratai, and from the train windows"Forty-Eight Cauldrons."you can see famous spots along the Hei River such as

 The Iwaizumi Line was closed due to a landslide that occurred on July 31, 2010, and was abolished on April 1, 2014, handing over its title as the "Yokozuna of the East" to the Yamada Line, but traces of its existence can still be seen at Moichi Station